 We will do the final test performance next.

-We will tune our GBM model using the same approach we used for the RF.
-We will first find a good range for max_depth and then we will try to tune some other parameters.
+and then we will try to tune some other parameters.
 For a GBM model, conceptually speaking, the max_depth and ntrees are similar to the RF model.
 However, we will see that the values are smaller than the ones used for the RF.

 gbm_depth_grid <- h2o.grid(algorithm = "gbm",